cohere-ai/cohere-megakernel/README.md

 [BUILD_AND_RUN.md — Benchmark](BUILD_AND_RUN.md#benchmark).

 ## How it works
+Our megakernel decomposes the decode step into a fine-grained task graph, where each task corresponds to a single GEMM tile or a single split of attention.
+The kernel itself is ordinary tiled GEMMs and ordinary paged attention, stitched together using a single calling convention.

 A conventional engine launches one kernel per operation — RMSNorm, QKV, attention, MoE, O-proj — and pays full-grid synchronization at each boundary.